1736 Assistant Director of Publications

 Experience: At least three years of experience as a graphic designer is required.
 An understanding of design and typography, and the process of creating a publication through all its phases from concept through printing is required.
 Extensive experience in Macintosh desktop publishing (including such software as InDesign, QuarkXpress, Adobe Photoshop, and Adobe Illustrator) is required.
 Supervisory experience is required.
 Experience in a university setting is preferred.

 Skills: Must demonstrate talent as a designer, including an understanding of the need to balance function and visual appearance to achieve successful communication.
 Excellent communication and interpersonal skills are required.
 Organizational, planning, and supervisory skills are required.
 Strong analytical and creative problem solving skills are required.
+The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 1. Produces effective publications, including high profile projects, from concept to delivery by participating in project interviews with clients, developing concepts and designs, directing photo shoots, presenting layouts to clients, producing mock-ups and electronic files, developing printing specifications, coordinating with Procurement Services on bidding of printing projects, and arranging for the printing of publications with both on-campus and off-campus printers.